ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Name: pubsub-topic

-* Description/Specification: Pub/sub topic name, corresponding to the security group
+* Description/Specification: Name of one application group (topic) or of a corresponding security group.

 * Reference: {{&SELF}}